 Using raised beds

-is a great way to create a multi-level garden that makes the most of your outdoor space, and can add interest, colour and texture to your garden.
-They can also help you introduce plants that like different soil types, or give space for fruit and vegetables that benefit from a little extra room to grow.
+A great way to create a multi-level garden that makes the most of your outdoor space, adding interest, colour and texture to your garden.
+Raised beds can also help you introduce plants that like different soil types, or give space for fruit and vegetables that benefit from a little extra room to grow.

 They’re also idea for anyone that finds it a challenge to get down to ground level to garden, as they can be built at the height that’s best for the main user.